Most business owners come to me wanting a simple answer to this question.

 SEO:

-- Takes 3-6 months for initial results
+- May take 3-6 months to deliver preliminary initial results

-- Results compound
+- Results compound over time

 Google Ads:

-- Immediate visibility
+- Provide instant visibility

 - Immediate market presence